Rokiis1/user_profile/server/README.md

 - **node-postgres (PostgreSQL):** A non-blocking PostgreSQL client for Node.js.
 It allows to interact with a PostgreSQL database, execute SQL queries, and manage database connections.
 - **eslint:** A static code analysis tool for identifying and fixing problems in JavaScript code.
 - **prettier:** Code formatter that enforces a consistent style by parsing code and re-printing it with its own rules.
 - **esbuild:** JavaScript bundler and minifier.
-It compiles and bundles JavaScript and TypeScript code, optimizing it for production use.
+It compiles and bundles JavaScript code.
 - **pnpm:** Package manager.
 - **ajv:** JSON Schema Validator.